microsoft/vscode-docs/docs/languages/powershell.md

 ## Debugging

 The PowerShell extension uses the built-in debugging interface of VS Code to allow for debugging of PowerShell scripts and modules.
 You can learn more about [VS Code debugging](/docs/editor/debugging.md) here.

+### Hey, Scripting Guy blog

 ![HSG](images/powershell/HSGavatar.png)